 - Demonstrate that a minimum balance has been maintained across the last year, showing your full name and account number.

-Moving to Spain as a Self-Employed Worker Post-Brexit
+Moving to Spain from the UK post-Brexit as a Self-Employed Worker

-If you work for yourself, you can still move to Spain and declare yourself ‘self-employed’ or ‘Autonomo’.
+If you work for yourself, you can still move to Spain after Brexit and declare yourself ‘self-employed’ or ‘Autonomo’.

 Just be aware that you are required to: